Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

-We explore the effectiveness of compatibility scores in two aspects: \textit{Availability}, and \textit{Correlation with Merge Rate}.
+We explore the effectiveness of compatibility scores in two aspects: \textbf{Availability}, and \textbf{Correlation with Merge Rate}.

-\textit{1) Availability: } We start by understanding the data availability of compatibility scores, for they would not take effect if they are absent from most of the PRs.
+\textbf{1) Availability: } We begin our analysis by understanding the data availability of compatibility scores, for they would not take effect if they are absent from most of the PRs.
 For this purpose, we obtain compatibility scores from badges in PR bodies, which point to URLs defined \textit{per dependency version pair}.
 That is, Dependabot computes one compatibility score for each dependency version pair $\langle d, v_1, v_2 \rangle$ and show the score to all PRs that update dependency $d$ from $v_1$ to $v_2$.
 In case this computation fails, Dependabot generates an \Code{unknown} compatibility score for $\langle d, v_1, v_2 \rangle$.

 Since compatibility scores are computed in a data-driven manner, we wonder if the popularity of the updated dependencies affects their availability.
 As a quick evaluation, we sample 20 npm dependencies with more than one million downloads per week as representatives for popular dependencies.
-Next, we retrieve the release history of these dependencies by querying the npm registry API, retain releases that came available after January 1, 2020.
-For releases in each dependency, we get all possible dependency version pairs from a Cartesian product (1,629 in total) and query their compatibility scores from corresponding Dependabot URLs.
+Next, we retrieve the release history of these dependencies by querying the npm registry API, retaining only releases that came available after January 1, 2020 (recall that all Dependabot PRs in our dataset are created after January 2020, Section~\ref{sec:datacollection}).
+For the releases in each dependency, we get all possible dependency version pairs from a Cartesian product (1,629 in total) and query their compatibility scores from corresponding Dependabot URLs.

-\textit{2) Correlation with Merge Rate: } In theory, if developers perceive compatibility scores as reliable, PRs with higher compatibility scores will be more likely to get merged.
+\textbf{2) Correlation with Merge Rate: } In theory, if developers perceive compatibility scores as reliable, PRs with higher compatibility scores will be more likely to get merged.
 To quantitatively evaluate this, we compare merge rates for PRs with different compatibility scores.
-Since PRs that update the same version pair shares the same score, we further utilize Spearman's $\rho$ to measure the correlation between a) compatibility score for a dependency version pair $\langle d, v_1, v_2 \rangle$, and b) merge rate for all PRs that update $d$ from $v_1$ to $v_2$.
+Since PRs that update the same version pair share the same score, we further utilize Spearman's $\rho$ to measure the correlation between a) compatibility score for a dependency version pair $\langle d, v_1, v_2 \rangle$, and b) merge rate for all PRs that update $d$ from $v_1$ to $v_2$.